LAWS & REGULATIONS

 - Tenant (1 month or less)

 - The tenant is entitled to 1 month’s notice.
-The law is binding and applies regardless of whether a period of notice is stated in the agreement or the parties have agreed on a longer period of notice.
+The law is binding and applies regardless of whether a longer period of notice is stated in the contract.

 - Landlord (3 months or more)